-- The Proposed Scheme does not overlap with any European site.
+- 47 The Proposed Scheme does not overlap with any European site.
 The nearest European site to the Proposed Scheme is South Dublin Bay and River Tolka Estuary SPA, which is located approximately 900m away.
-The nearest European sites with a hydrological connection to the Proposed Scheme is South Dublin Bay and River Tolka Estuary SPA and South Dublin Bay SAC, which are located approximately 1.38km downstream of the Proposed Scheme, via the Elm Park Streat (Brewery Stream_010) at UCD. - 47 There are 19 European sites located in Dublin Bay and beyond that are hydrologically connected to the Proposed Scheme.
-These European sites are South Dublin Bay SAC, Bray Head SAC, Rockabill to Dalkey Island SAC, North Dublin Bay SAC, Wicklow Mountains SAC, Howth Head SAC, Lambay Island SAC, South Dublin Bay and River Tolka Estuary SPA, Dalkey Island SPA, North Bull Island SPA, Baldoyle Bay SPA, The Murrough SPA, Howth Head Coast SPA, Ireland's Eye SPA, Malahide Estuary SPA, Rogerstown Estuary SPA, Lambay Island SPA, Skerries Islands SPA and Rockabill SPA.
-European sites will be hydrologically connected to the Proposed Scheme via six watercourses i.e. Grand Canal, River Dodder, Brewery Stream, Shanganagh River, Rathmichael Stream and River Dargle, and the Ringsend WWTP. - There are nine SPAs designated for SCI species that are known to forage and / or roost at inland sites across Dublin City.
-These are South Dublin Bay and River Tolka Estuary SPA, North Bull Island SPA, Baldoyle Bay SPA, The Murrough SPA, Ireland's Eye SPA, Malahide Estuary SPA, Rogerstown Estuary SPA, Lambay Island SPA and Skerries Islands SPA. - 49 In addition, Rockabill to Dalkey Island SAC and Lambay Island SAC are designated for mobile QI species known to utilise the Dublin Bay and the Liffey Estuary Lower. - 50 All European sites present in the vicinity of the Proposed Scheme are shown on Figure 1 at the end of this report.
+The nearest European sites with a direct hydrological connection to the Proposed Scheme are South Dublin Bay and River Tolka Estuary SPA and South Dublin Bay SAC, which are located approximately 1.38km downstream of the Proposed Scheme, via the Elm Park Stream (Brewery Stream\010) at UCD. - 48 There are nineteen (19) European sites located in Dublin Bay and beyond that are hydrologically connected to the Proposed Scheme.
+These European sites are South Dublin Bay SAC, Bray Head SAC, Rockabill to Dalkey Island SAC, North Dublin Bay SAC, Wicklow Mountains SAC, Howth Head SAC, Lambay Island SAC, South Dublin Bay and River Tolka Estuary SPA, Dalkey Island SPA, North Bull Island SPA, Baldoyle Bay SPA, The Murrough SPA, Howth Head Coast SPA, Ireland's Eye SPA, Malahide Estuary SPA, Rogerstown Estuary

+- SPA, Lambay Island SPA, Skerries Islands SPA and Rockabill SPA.
+European sites will be hydrologically connected to the Proposed Scheme via six watercourses i.e. Grand Canal, River Dodder, Brewery Stream, Shanganagh River, Rathmichael Stream and River Dargle, and the Ringsend WwTP. - 49 There are nine SPAs designated for SCI species that are known to forage and/or roost at inland sites across Dublin City.
+These are South Dublin Bay and River Tolka Estuary SPA, North Bull Island SPA, Baldoyle Bay SPA, The Murrough SPA, Ireland's Eye SPA, Malahide Estuary SPA, Rogerstown Estuary SPA, Lambay Island SPA and Skerries Islands SPA. - There are two European sites containing marine mammals which are known to frequent Dublin Bay and the Liffey Estuary Lower, namely: Rockabill to Dalkey Island SAC and Lambay Island SAC... - The European sites present in the vicinity of the Proposed Scheme are shown on Figure 1 at the end of this report.
 The QIs / SCIs of the European sites in the vicinity of the Proposed Scheme are provided in Appendix I.